Amniotic stem cell bank

 An amniotic stem cell bank is a facility that stores stem cells derived from amniotic fluid for future use.
 Stem cell samples in private (or family) banks are stored specifically for use by the individual person from whom such cells have been collected and the banking costs are paid by such person.
 The sample can later be retrieved only by that individual and for the use by such individual or, in many cases, by her or his first-degree blood relatives.
 In case of amniotic fluid stem cell banking, the mother providing the donation initially has ownership of the stem cells and financial responsibility for its storage.
 When the child from that pregnancy reaches legal age, the ownership and responsibility for the sample may be transferred.
-The first private amniotic stem cell bank in the US was opened by Biocell Center in October 2009 in Medford, Massachusetts.
+The first private amniotic stem cell bank in the US was opened by Bio cell Center in October 2009 in Medford, Massachusetts.

-The collection process
+Collection process

 Amniotic stem cells are collected from amniotic fluid extracted during a genetic amniocentesis, a prenatal diagnosis procedure typically performed during the 2nd trimester of pregnancy.
 For the purpose of stem cell preservation, a small amount of the fluid withdrawn for genetic analysis is saved in a collection container for transport to a processing and storage facility.
 Collection of the sample causes no change to the standard amniocentesis procedure and therefore adds no additional risk to the mother.

 In the United States, the Food and Drug Administration regulates amniotic stem cells under the category of “Human Cells, Tissues, and Cellular and Tissue Based-Products.”